amcarvalho/twitter-raspberry/README.md

 # Twitter on Raspberry
-Streams in real-time Twitter search queries and uses AWS Comprehend to do sentiment analysis.
+Streams real-time Twitter search queries and uses AWS Comprehend to do sentiment analysis.
 Depending on the sentiment detected (positive, neutral or negative), blinks a green, yellow or red LED.